 111.30 The Constitutional Appeals are admissible.

 111.31 1.
 The appellant under 1) is entitled to make the Constitutional Appeal.
-As a union of persons he can, independent of given legal capacity, claim the possible violation of a constitutional right (cf. BVerfGE 3, 383 <391>).
+As a union of persons he can, independent of given legal capacity, claim the possible violation of a constitutional right (cf. BverfGE 3, 383 <391>).
 The Constitutional Appeal specifically concerns the question whether the appellant under 1) can be denied registration as an association and thus the attainment of legal capacity, without violation of his constitutional right from Art.
 4 par.
 2 and 2 GG.

 111.32 The appellant under 1) asserts that his freedom of religious practice is violated by the fact that with the denial of his registration in the Court’s Register of Associations it has been made impossible for him to organize in accordance with the internal constitution prescribed essentially and imperatively by the belief of the Bahá’ís.
 Thus the protection of the Constitutional Law of religious freedom is infringed.
 The claim of the appellant under 1) is adequately substantiated; according to his presentation the material and vital areas of religious freedom are concerned and there appears a possible violation of the guarantee of the Constitutional Law.

 111.33 2.
 The appellants under 2) to 4) claim that the denial of registration to the appellant under 1) makes it impossible for them to organize themselves in the framework of their religious community according to the binding prescriptions of the Revelation underlying it, and thus to practice their religion.
 With this presentation they have sufficiently proven the possibility of a violation of their constitutional right from Art.
 4 par.
 1 and 2 GG, which is also an individual constitutional right.
 That the appellants under 3) and 4) no longer belong to the Local Spiritual Assembly, has not lessened their original interest in a decision of the case.
-How a change in the situation affects a Constitutional Appeal already made, is to be decided in each individual case, taking into consideration the contested act of sovereignty underlying the appeal, the significance of the constitutional guarantee appealed to and the purposes of the Constitutional Appeal (BVerfGE 76, 1 <38>).
-In the present case the basic significance of the Constitutional Question brought up is to be considered, and further, that the appellants under 3) and 4) can again become members of the Local Spiritual Assembly of the Bahá’ís in elections, and further court proceedings in case of renewed applications for registration in the Court’s Register of Associations are possible (cf. also BVerfGE 21, 139 <143>).
+How a change in the situation affects a Constitutional Appeal already made, is to be decided in each individual case, taking into consideration the contested act of sovereignty underlying the appeal, the significance of the constitutional guarantee appealed to and the purposes of the Constitutional Appeal (BverfGE 76, 1 <38>).
+In the present case the basic significance of the Constitutional Question brought up is to be considered, and further, that the appellants under 3) and 4) can again become members of the Local Spiritual Assembly of the Bahá’ís in elections, and further court proceedings in case of renewed applications for registration in the Court’s Register of Associations are possible (cf. also BverfGE 21, 139 <143>).

 111.34 3.
 The legitimate interest to take legal action as basis for the Constitutional Appeal is not vitiated through the High State Court’s having based its decision also on the consideration not contested by the appellants, namely that Art.
 9 par.
 2 of the By-Laws does not guarantee, as regards calling a meeting of the members, the protection of minorities required in § 37 par.
 1 BGB.
 Thus, this is obviously a question which plays only a subordinate role in the court proceedings.
 The appellants are ready to amend the By-Laws on this point.
 They cannot be expected to again go through a hopeless application after such an amendment.